webdriverio-community/wdio-rerun-service/README.md

 ## Re-run vs. Retry

-The `retry` logic built into WDIO for Cucumber and Mocha/Jasmine is helpful for handling flakey steps in Cucumber and flakey tests in Mocha/Jasmine.
-However, for Cucumber this does not into account that some steps may not be able to be retried and running them 2x could break the rest of your Scenario.
+The `retry` logic built into WDIO for Cucumber and Mocha/Jasmine is helpful for handling flaky steps in Cucumber and flaky tests in Mocha/Jasmine.
+However, for Cucumber this does not take into account that some steps may not be able to retry and running them 2x could break the rest of the Scenario.
 Mocha/Jasmine is another story as the `retry` logic can be applied to an entire test, however, this is still done real-time and perhaps does not account for temporal issues or netework connectivity problems.

 The main distinctions of the `re-run`:
-* will re-run an entire Cucumber Sceanrio by line number and not just the step
+* will re-run an entire Cucumber Scenario by line number and not just the step
 * allows for an entire Spec file to be re-run after a main test execution is complete
 * can be copied and executed locally (`retry` cannot)
 * can be used in conjuction with `retry` methods
-* does not require code changes to apply `retry` method to flakey or problematic tests
+* does not require code changes to apply `retry` method to flaky or problematic tests

 It is recommended to take some time to evaluate the options available, often times, a mixed solution maybe the solution which will provide the best real and actionable results to developers.